Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 LOCOMOTIVE

 The picture is from a brochure.
-According to Leonard Herman, this was shown at the 1983 Summer CES show.
+Leonard Herman claims this was shown at the 1983 Summer CES show.

 UNITRONICS